Georges-Ngandeu/assessment_platform/README.md

 <!-- GETTING STARTED -->
 ## Introduction [](#introduction)
-This project demonstrate an implementation of a  Skill Assessment platoform from idea to implementation using the Mern stack, docker and the microservice approach.
+This project demonstrate an implementation of a  Skill Assessment platform from idea to implementation using the Mern stack, docker and the microservice approach.

 ## Feature implemented [](#features)
 <ul>